NAUMathStat/sunmarc2017/registration.md

 <p>The deadline for registration and abstract submission is <b>Monday, March 6, 2017</b>.</p>

-The registration fee is TBA per participant.
+The registration fee is **$30 per participant**.
 Typically, the registration fees are taken care of by each institution's faculty representative.
 To have your department pay NAU directly, please contact [Bea Gallegos](mailto:Beatrice.Gallegos@nau.edu).
 Bea can send an invoice to your department for processing.
 If you do not need an invoice, you can send a check or money order to:

 <p>
 Bea Gallegos<br />